climate-plots/climate-plots.github.io/CONTRIBUTING.md

-# Contributing to al-folio
+# Contributing to Climate Plots

-Thank you for considering contributing to al-folio!
+Thank you for considering contributing to Climate Plots!

 ## Pull Requests